Noise Levels in 97459, OR | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 6,783 97459 residents, or 52.5%, live above that level.
 By land area, 47.2% of 97459 is above 55 dBA.

 Average noise levels for 97459 residents, grouped by direction from the center of 97459.
-Southern 97459 carries the highest population-weighted average; Eastern 97459 carries the lowest.
-Just 7% of residents in Eastern 97459 live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern 97459.
+The highest population-weighted average is in southern 97459; the lowest is in northeastern 97459, where just 3% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Eastern 97459